Shoulder pain in Cheltenham

 shoulder impingement

-Impingement can be caused by overuse of the shoulder, especially repetitive overhead activities and lifting in the gymnasium or at work.
+Impingement can be caused by overuse of the shoulder, especially repetitive overhead activities of lifting and throwing.
 Shoulder impingement can also be caused by muscle imbalance of the shoulder.

 “After breaking an arm and then injuring my shoulder I went to see Straight Back Physio, based on a personal recommendation.
 The difference that they made was immense - the level of discomfort decreased quickly and there is no doubt that the speed of my recovery was improved significantly.”